BhavikDudhrejiya/Ensemble-Learning-Methods/README.md

 A. What is Boosting ?:
 1. It is an ensemble machine learning technique.
 2. It is a process that uses a set of machine learning algorithms to combine weak learners and form a strong learn in order to increase the accuracy of the model.
+3. While creating a model, equal weights are assigned on first iteration later on weights are assigned on the performance on each iteration.

 B. Purpose of Boosting ?:
 It takes a models with high bias and low variance and reduce their bias without decreasing their variance.